carpentries/instructor-training/_episodes/21-carpentries.md

 > consider sharing a 'crash course' to help them understand how best to support your efforts.
 {: .callout}

-More details and links to workshop request forms are available on [our website](https://carpentries.org/workshops/#workshop-organising).
-Additional details, template emails, and checklists for Hosts, Instructors, and Helpers are available in [The Carpentries Handbook: Teaching and Hosting](https://docs.carpentries.org/topic_folders/hosts_instructors/index.html)
+More information is available on [our website][workshops-page].
+Finer details, template emails, and checklists for Hosts, Instructors, and Helpers are available in [The Carpentries Handbook: Teaching and Hosting][docs-teach-host]

-Our Handbook also details [policies](https://docs.carpentries.org/topic_folders/policies/index.html), many of which affect Instructors and workshops.
-In particular, be sure to read through the [instructor no-show policy](https://docs.carpentries.org/topic_folders/policies/instructor-no-show-policy.html#instructor-no-show-policy) before signing up for your first workshop.
+Our Handbook also details [policies][docs-policies], many of which affect Instructors and workshops.
+In particular, be sure to read through the [instructor no-show policy][docs-noshow] before signing up for your first workshop.

 > ## Explain to a partner